D4dx-backend/ward-management/ward-management-system/WARD_VISITS_FIXES_SUMMARY.md

 **Root Cause**:
 - The API was trying to populate a `ward` field on the User model, which doesn't exist
-- Ward admins are associated with wards through the Ward model's `wardAdmin` field, not through a `ward` field on the User model
+- Ward Incharges are associated with wards through the Ward model's `wardAdmin` field, not through a `ward` field on the User model

 **Solution**:
 - **Fixed API Logic**: Updated `/api/ward-visits/ward-admin.js` to find wards by querying `Ward.findOne({ wardAdmin: session.user.id })`
 - **Proper Population**: Updated population to use correct field paths and select specific fields
-- **Error Handling**: Added proper error handling for cases where ward admin has no assigned ward
+- **Error Handling**: Added proper error handling for cases where Ward Incharge has no assigned ward

 **Code Changes**:
 ```javascript